gzpan/Translation-on-Tars-Documents/tars_tup.md

 ```
 TarsUniPacket<> req;

-Req.put<string>("inputString", "testInput");
+req.put<string>("inputString", "testInput");

-Req.put<Int32>("inputInt", 12345);
+req.put<Int32>("inputInt", 12345);

-Req.encode(buff);
+req.encode(buff);
 ```
 The TarsUniPacket object must set the property value for each input parameter defined by tars.
 Otherwise, the server will return an exception error that lacks a certain property value when processing the request.
 The output parameter can also be used as input, but it is not required.

 The template type of the put interface is the corresponding type defined by the tars parameter, except for the enumeration type.
 Int32 is used as the template type to assign the attribute value.

-2. The TUP return packet is also decoded using the TarsUniPacket object.
+2.The TUP return packet is also decoded using the TarsUniPacket object.
 After decoding, the getTarsResultCode() interface is used to obtain the processing result of the tars service.
 0 is successful, non-zero is failed, and the cause of the failure can be obtained through the getTarsResultDesc() interface.

 The output parameters of the returned successful result packet are obtained by using the output parameter name defined by tars as the attribute name, and the return value of the interface is obtained by using the attribute name of the empty string.